 This can be an issue with auction-purchased vehicles as well.
-The benefit to these purchases is that your paperwork and all the certificates of authenticity will be handled by the auction house, but you cannot be sure how much you will have to pay to secure a specific car.
+The benefit to these purchases is that your paperwork and all the certificates of authenticity will be handled by the auction house.
+Nevertheless, you cannot be sure how much you will have to pay t o secure a specific car.

 Many people start a vintage car collection and then find out that they do not have the cash flow to buy up the cars they have always dreamed of owning.
-Make sure to research the common sales prices of pristine cars and determine if you can save more money by buying ones that need some work and fixing them up.
+Make sure to research the common sales prices of pristine cars.
+Also, make sure you determine if you can save more money by buying old ones and fix them up.

 Having a set budget for your collection can help you to manage your spending and continue to enjoy your collection for years to come rather than getting burned out and having to sell it right off.